kren-jhr/TriparcApplication/README.md

 * DTO for requests, not for response because it maps one-to-one with the domain model.
 We could add a DTO for response if the situation required (e.g. sensitive data had to be stored on Trips that we don't want to expose).

 * Simple data models and classes.
 Since this project focuses on a specific piece of functionality and making the code simple, I decided against implementing interfaces or adding layers of abstraction.

+* Middleware for error handling and logging.
+Likewise, I would set up dedicated middleware for HTTP response codes and logging in a more extensive program.

 ### Database choice